MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 [INFO] [1727606746.186169881] [cpp_publisher]: Publishing: 'Hello, world: 3'
 ```

 And let's see what happens with the subscriber!
-It's subscription callback function is invoked every time when the publisher puts a data onto the `/topic`.
+It's subscription callback function is invoked every time when the publisher sends a message onto the `/topic`.
 ```bash
 david@david-ubuntu24:~/ros2_ws$ ros2 run bme_ros2_tutorials_py py_subscriber
 [INFO] [1727606614.099180007] [python_subscriber]: Subsciber has been started.